 Part of what initially attracted me to pursuing a Masters in Library & Information Science was the public, or community focused, aspect of the work.
 As an undergraduate student in […]

-PhD candidate, coffee addict, foodie and fitness lover navigating the many challenges of becoming an adult.
+PhD candidate, coffee addict, foodie and fitness lover.
 New Jersey transplant from Chicago, IL.

 “Diversity.
 Entitlement.
 Evidence-Based.
 Fetus.
 Science-Based.
 Transgender.
 Vulnerable.”
 Over the weekend, reports have been rolling in about a list of words that the Trump administration wanted removed and banned from official […]